 Feathers and are used a lot when making birds.

-Look around your house, there is a lot of items that make great craft supplies.
+Look around your house, there are a lot of items that make great craft supplies.

 Recycled materials such as cardboard rolls (toilet rolls), plastic lids, bottles, jars, coffee cans, cardboard, and bubble wrap.

 Paper plates are great for making faces.
 Faces of people and animals.
 You can also use paper plates to make other things.
 You can see how here.

 Egg cartons have lots of uses.
 Use the well to hold small craft supplies such as beads.
 Or use them for holding paint.
 Or make items such as a cross or animals.